systopia/de.systopia.civioffice/docs/configuration.md

 # Configuration

-Configuration options can be found at Administration -> Administration Console -> Communication -> CiviOffice Settings or `/civicrm/admin/civioffice/settings`.
+Configuration options can be found at Administration → Administration Console → Communication → CiviOffice Settings or `/civicrm/admin/civioffice/settings`.

+**CiviOffice Document Stores** are locations where documents and templates are stored.
+Currently, the built-in local document store is the only available service.
+Future developments might integrate other Document Stores including remote services.

+**Document Renderers** are the internal services responsible for the processing of documents.

-Via the *Configure* button, the respective options can be activated either by placing a tick, or by specifying a path.
-The column *Ready To Use* gives feedback on the successful activation.
+The column *Ready To Use* gives feedback on the successful activation of a component.

 ## Document Stores

-These locations for document storage are currently available:
+These options for document storage are currently available:

 1. **Local Folder**: A local folder is required if documents are stored on the server and managed independently by the server.
 This could be an existing